 Make*Educate*Curate is Brant & Cochran’s mission.
-We want to manufacture and restore axes using time tested techniques and the highest quality American made materials.
-We want to educate our users on axe manufacturing and restoration processes and the safe use and care of their axes.
-Finally, we want to be a repository for information on the American axe industry, axe lore, and the role of the axe in creating America.
+We manufacture and restore axes using time tested techniques and the highest quality American made materials.
+We educate our users on the safe use and care of their axes.
+Finally, we curate history of axe making in Maine.

 Brant & Cochran was the name of our Grandfather’s tool supply business which operated in Detroit, Michigan from the late 1940’s until 1976.
 Leland Ferguson was born in a log cabin near Albany, Kentucky in 1909 the oldest of six siblings.
 He left the farm for Detroit to seek his fortune at age 18.
 He worked at Ford Motor Company in Highland Park, Michigan before working for Fisher Body and rising to the rank of master mechanic during World War II.
 After World War II he and his partners began to buy military surplus machine tools to restore and sell.
 Leland was the silent partner in Brant & Cochran from its inception.
 His hard work ethic and determination rubbed off on his children and grandchildren.
 Many of them worked through high school or college at Brant & Cochran, another of his ventures The Detroit Metal Tube Craft Co. or in one of his friend’s light manufacturing businesses.
 We adopted the Brant & Cochran name as a tribute to our Grandfather, Leland Ferguson.

 One thing many of Leland’s children and grandchildren inherited from him were tool boxes stuffed with wrenches, micrometers, calipers and gauges among other tools.
 Stuffed in one of these tool boxes grandson Mark Ferguson found a number of matchbooks from Brant & Cochran.
 This simple logo with its unique font and red-lined chevron is the basis for our logo.